Whist-Team/Whist-Core/CONTRIBUTING.md

 We only follow up on bugs that are reported via a GitHub issue.
 So if you find a bug please create an issue and use our issue template.

+## Requesting a feature

+We are happy to consider feature requests.
+However, following up on them may not be possible due to various reasons.
+For example, it has be implemented in all the repositories (Core, Server and Desktop).
+So the best way to ensure a feature you want to see be implemented is to create a PR yourself.
+Even partial works will greatly increase the chance that a feature will be merged.

 ## Contribute to source code

 ### General specification